Virtually-Healthcare/virtually-healthcare.github.com/input/pagecontent/consultation-note.md

 How the archetype is created is not fixed, it can be form-based, a mix of individual observations and forms, device's imports etc., but they all occur under the context of a single encounter.
 All of these are combined in the document version of this consultation note encounter when an exchange requires a document format (e.g. GP Connect Send Document)

+> Note: the document format for GP Connect Send Document.
+Internal processes use FHIR Document/Composition to build an HTML version of the clinical note which is then converted to PDF.

 | Archetype                                                                | Composition                         |
 |--------------------------------------------------------------------------|-------------------------------------|
 | [Questionnaire - Consultation Note](Questionnaire-ConsultationNote.html) | [Composition - Consultation Note](StructureDefinition-ConsulationNote.html) |